zxzhuys/zxzhuys.github.io/_pages/about.md

 ### For Students from College of Electrical Engineering, Zhejiang University

-If you are a student majoring at Electrical Engineering and Automation, you are welcome to download files and reports you need in the Wechat Official Account "一起学习德智体".
+If you are a student majoring at Electrical Engineering and Automation, you are welcome to download files and reports you need in the Wechat Official Account **一起学习德智体**.